An Elegant Shed in Marlborough: The Axe House by Stuart Gardyne

 This article was written for the February/March 2020 issue of HOME Magazine New Zealand.
 Photography by Thomas Seear-Budd.

 “A paddock with grapevines on it” is Stuart Gardyne’s description of the site in Marlborough’s Omaka Valley in which this refined yet unpretentious house is found.
 There are views of the mountains, and neat, regular rows of vines.
 A few olive trees dot the site, as if to emphasise the many subtle shades of green and grey.
 For an architect the choices would have been almost limitless: the house could be placed anywhere on the site, and without any close neighbours there are no immediate other buildings or forms to respond to.
 Modernist glasshouse, or a sprawling estate?
 Both have been done before on New Zealand’s vineyards.
-Many now sit uncomfortably and feel out of place.
-What works on the coast doesn’t work on the farm.
+Many now sit as unsympathetically on their sites as a lightweight timber bach on the shores of Lake Wakatipu.

 Gardyne is perhaps the only architect to have a letterbox featured in architectural publications in this country.
 Known for his meticulous attention to detail and a love for materiality and tactility, he speaks with fondness for David Chipperfield’s work—specifically of the way that for all its marbles and patinated bronzes, his work still manages to get out of the way, pushing to centre stage the objects in a museum or the lives within a house.
 And in this house in Marlborough, that’s exactly what has been achieved, and without making any kind of fuss.